 We actively encourage workers in our partnering factories to disclose serious matters to us – their rights are our primary concern.
 Worker interviews form a major part of the process, so we can make sure we are listening to our workers’ needs.
 We employ auditors to carry out independent checks of our supply partners.
 In 2016, we completed over 100 factory inspections in our suppliers’ facilities globally, including 500 ethical sourcing audits.

 We also provide training and education programs for owners, managers and factory workers to ensure they all understand the expectations and legal obligations to pay correct wages.
 Suppliers and buyers also have a self-check audit available, which enables them to conduct self-evaluation, undertake their own assessment and provide practical assistance to corrective action.
-In cases where remedial action is required, we work closely with suppliers to ensure improvements are made.OUR PARTNERS >
+In cases where remedial action is required, we work closely with suppliers to ensure improvements are made.Modern slavery and transparency statement >